sveltejs/eslint-plugin-svelte3/README.md

 ### `svelte3/ignore-warnings`

 This setting can be given a function that indicates whether to ignore a warning in the linting.
 The function will be passed a warning object and should return a boolean.
-Only warnings of the Svelte compiler itself can be filtered out through this function.
+Only warnings from the Svelte compiler itself can be filtered out through this function.
 Regular ESLint rules are configured/disabled through the corresponding ESLint settings.

 The default is to not ignore any warnings.